 In conjunction with Sounds and Sights on Thursday nights in downtown Chelsea, SRSLY offers free outdoor movies starting at dusk during the summer.
 SRSLY public service announcements are shown before each movie, along with recognition of our sponsors.
 Movies are projected onto a screen on the back of the McKinley building behind the Clocktower Complex.
 Lawn seating is available (blankets or chairs are recommended).
 Popcorn and concessions are sold under the gazebo.
 Youth and adult volunteers are needed for many jobs, including set-up, popcorn sales, crowd supervision, and clean up.

-This is our time to say thanks to everyone who helped out over the course of the year.
-An award ceremony recognizes individuals for their contributions.
-The rest of the event is just a chance to eat, relax, and have fun with fellow coalition members.
+This is our time to say thanks to everyone who helped out over the course of the year!
+The party always includes dinner and dessert, plus an award ceremony to recognize volunteers for their contributions.
+Held during the summer, the event also includes games and the opportunity to have fun with other coalition members.